Traveling to Meet a Minor to Commit an Unlawful Sex Act

 Each separate use of a computer, online service, Internet service, or electronic device can be charged as a separate criminal offense.

-This means that if you use a computer on four separate occasions to discuss engaging in unlawful sex with the person believed to be a minor, you can be charged with four separate counts of Traveling to Meet a Minor to Commit an Unlawful Sex Act.
+This means that if you use a computer on four separate occasions to discuss engaging in unlawful sex with a person believed to be a minor, you can be charged with four separate counts of Traveling to Meet a Minor to Commit an Unlawful Sex Act.

 Defenses to Traveling to Meet a Minor